 “Introducing our youth to the arts is introducing them into the future of our communities.
 I believe that when young people are inspired and chasing their dreams, they are more likely to steer away from violence and destructive behaviors.” ~Rebecca Flores~

-Ms. Flores was born in New York City, raised in the South Bronx and graduated from Grand Canyon University, with a Graduate Certificate in Health Psychology, Masters degree in Psychology and Bachelors of Science in Counseling with an Emphasis in Addiction, Chemical Dependency, and Substance Abuse and psychology.
-She attends Salve Regina University, obtaining her Graduate Certificate in Advanced Studies (CAGS) as as Holistic & Expressive Art Therapist.
+Ms. Flores was born in New York City, raised in the South Bronx.
+Her parents are first generation of Puerto Rican Descent.
+She graduated from Salve Regina University, with a Graduate Certificate in Advanced Studies (CAGS) in Holistic & Expressive Arts.
+She is also a graduated of Grand Canyon University, with a Graduate Certificate in Health Psychology, Masters degree in Psychology and Bachelors of Science in Counseling with an Emphasis in Addiction, Chemical Dependency, and Substance Abuse and psychology.

-Rebecca currently lives in Cranston, Rhode Island with her son Joshua Elijah Amado and is studying voraciously, mastering her license in art therapy.
-She was a teaching artist for Roger Williams Middle School through CityArts/Americorp and a community artist mentor for Central Falls High School, Boys and Girls Club and worked with The Providence Center.
-She also teaches art – women’s group and designs art integrated programs using art and poetry to under-represented youth as a vehicle of improving and enhancing a physical, emotional, social and psychological awareness (www.rebeccafloresartistcom).
+Rebecca currently lives in Cranston, Rhode Island and is an International Expressive Art Therapist.
+Flores is working voraciously, mastering her career in the mental health field.
+She was a teaching artist for Roger Williams Middle School through CityArts/Americorp and a community artist mentor for Central Falls High School, Boys and Girls Club, and worked with The Providence Center.
+She teaches art, is an expressive arts facilitator for women’s group, and young people, and designs art integrated programs using art and poetry to under-represented youth as a vehicle of improving and enhancing a physical, emotional, social and psychological awareness (www.rebeccafloresartistcom).